Naokotani/nuts/README.md

 I am pretty happy with the functions for manipulating words.
 Next I should try to build the functions to construct lines.
 I should also add to the documentation for the `Word` functions.
+I also need to create tests to ensure that all example code in `Word.c` is correct and will work as expected.